Brisbane's urban forest

 - Brisbane’s urban forest removes about 1.45 million tonnes of carbon dioxide per year (equalling 10% of our city’s emissions).

-- Our tree canopy cover makes leafy parts of Brisbane more than five degrees cooler than treeless areas.
+- Our tree canopy cover makes leafy parts of Brisbane up to seven degrees cooler than treeless areas.

 - Brisbane’s 2500 flora species support more than 550 vertebrate fauna and many invertebrate species.